-In this course, students will learn best practices for coaching and teaching sport skills, as well as creating effective practice plans.
+In this course students will learn best practices for coaching and teaching sport skills, as well as creating effective practice plans.
 Students will practice analyzing exercise and sport techniques, identifying errors, and providing effective feedback.
 Students enrolled in this course will actively participate in coaching sessions with peers.
 A-F grading only.
 Fall and Spring.

-In this course, students will discuss and apply the role of various nutrients in sport performance and body composition for athletes.
+In this course students will discuss and apply the role of various nutrients in sport performance and body composition for athletes.
 Issues related to drug and supplement use as well as their legality and effects on performance will also be addressed.
 A-F grading only.
 Fall and Spring.

-In the context of preparing students to become effective, athlete-centered athletic coaches, part one of the two course sequence provides a foundation for best practices in preparation for, prevention, recognition, and care of, sport related emergency situations.
+In the context of preparing students to become effective, athlete-centered athletic coaches, part one of the two course sequence provides a foundation for best practices in preparation for, and prevention, recognition, and care of, sports related emergency situations.
 The skills taught in this course do not replace professional medical help but offer guidelines and techniques for recognizing and managing emergency conditions until advanced medical help arrives.
 Fall and Spring.
 A-F grading only.

 Supervised reading or research at the lower-division level.
 Approval of department chair required.
 Not available to first-year students.

 The student will work jointly with a faculty member in conducting a faculty-designed research project.
 The course is repeatable for a maximum of four total credits in the department.
+Prerequisite: Permission of instructor.

 Supervised reading or research at the upper-division level.
 Approval of department chair and completion and/or concurrent registration of 12 credits within the department required.
 Not available to first year students.

 Internship in an approved setting.
 Work experience in a health, sport, or exercise related field supervised by agency personnel and faculty moderator.
 All internships need to be planned with the CSB/SJU internship office one semester prior to work experience.
-Offered with standard grading.
-Fall and Spring.

 This course is designed to assess the students' experiences associated with the Exercise Science and Sport Studies minor and to assist in the assessment of the overall program.
 The assessment methods will include, but is not limited to, a survey regarding the quality of the program.
 This course is to be completed in the student's final semester prior to graduation.
 S/U grading only.
-Fall and Spring.